razem-io/plingding/README.md

 - `-m, --message <MESSAGE>`: The message to send (required)
 - `-p, --priority <PRIORITY>`: The priority of the message (-2 to 2, default: 0)
 - `-i, --image <IMAGE>`: The path to an image to attach (optional)
+- `--providers <PROVIDERS>`: Comma-separated list of provider names to use (optional, uses default providers if not specified)

 ## Examples

-1. Send a simple message:
+1. Send a simple message using default providers:
    ```
    plingding -m "Hello, World!"
    ```

-2. Send a message with high priority:
+2. Send a message with high priority to specific providers:
    ```
-   plingding -m "Urgent message" -p 2
+   plingding -m "Urgent message" -p 2 --providers pushover_personal,ntfy_work
    ```

 3. Send a message with an attached image: